 Data Center Summits

 Like IMN, CRE (CapRate Events) also sees the data center industry through a more investment-focused lens – in this case, commercial real estate.
-For the past few years, CRE has been producing regional Data Center Summit events in cities, states, and regions such as Chicago, Los Angeles, New York, Northern California, Texas, and Washington, DC.
+For the past few years, CRE has produced regional Data Center Summit events in cities, states, and regions such as Chicago, Los Angeles, New York, Northern California, Texas, and Washington, DC.

 Data Center World (AFCOM)